Why the AQUA study?

 The research aims to collect detailed information about alcohol consumption in pregnancy from a large group of pregnant women and to assess the effect of different doses of alcohol and other associated influences on the unborn child.

 The specific aims of this project are to find out whether:

-- Low to moderate quantities of alcohol at various stages of pregnancy are associated with problems in the health and development of young children at birth and at one to two years of age and;
+- Low to moderate quantities of alcohol at various stages of pregnancy are associated with problems in the health and development of young children and;

 - Maternal DNA variations, specific dietary factors or other environmental influences can affect the impact of low to moderate quantities of alcohol in pregnancy.

 Who are our research participants?

 Our participants are women who attended an antenatal clinic in 2011 or 2012 at the Mercy Hospital for Women, Royal Women's Hospital, Monash Medical Centre, Dandenong Hospital, Casey Hospital or Box Hill Hospital, who were at the time of enrolment:

 - less than 19 weeks pregnant with a single baby

 - at least 16 years of age